Dear Disc Golf Beginners,

 Glide

 Glide refers to the discs ability to stay in the air once thrown.
 Discs with maximum glide are good for gaining more distance.
 High glide discs are less stable, which is why they are less suitable in windy situations.
-Beginners may choose discs with higher glide to maximize their distance.
+Beginners may choose discs with higher glide (>4) to maximize throwing distance.

 Glide is the second number of the four flight numbers (eg 9 | 6 | -2 | 1 ) and ranges between 1 (little glide) and 7 (a lot of glide).